 A successful restaurant is not only about the food, but the experience too.
 Use your logo to already hint at what your guests will be part of.
 Help them imagine the texture of a straw hat, the smell of pizza, or the taste of noodles, by including images that represent these items.

 You Can’t Go Wrong with Fork and Spoon

 Using an image that’s synonymous with your type of business is an excellent way of instantly communicating the right message.
-But if you want generic design elements for a restaurant logo then you can’t go wrong with utensils like fork, spoon, knife, cloche, glassware, wok, or chopsticks.
+But if you want generic design elements for a successful restaurant logo then you can’t go wrong with utensils like fork, spoon, knife, cloche, glassware, wok or chopsticks.